igorcasmarques/igorcasmarques.github.io/my-story/5-marriage.md

 The census asked people about the languages they spoke.
 It was not uncommon for upper middle-class parents to proudly state that their children spoke two, three, four languages.
 It was not just parental pride; it was a matter of social prestige and a return of their investment.

 In Chile, private K-12 schools were the norm for middle-class families.
 This included lower middle-class families, who prioritized private education as soon as they could afford it.
 Some private schools for the upper social classes in Concepción distinguished themselves from the rest by offering foreign-language immersion programs and calling themselves the "British" or the "French" or the "Arabic" school.
-This fed into the people's strong pro-foreigner (especially pro-European) bias.
+This fed into people's strong pro-foreigner (especially pro-European) bias.

 I'd spoken with Chileans in English and had good reason to doubt those kids spoke all of those languages fluently, but I put down whatever their parents told me.

-#### Audífonos
+#### Audífono

-The word for "hearing aid" in Spanish is "audífono," which is the same word for "headphones."
+The word for "hearing aid" in Spanish is *audífono*, which is the same word for "headphones."
 One of the questions I had to ask was,

 *"Do you have difficulty hearing, even with a* hearing aid *on?"*

-Some young people who didn't know what hearing aids were thought I was asking them,
+Some young people who didn't know what a hearing aid was thought I was asking them,

 *"Do you have difficulty hearing when you have* headphones *on?"*

 "Well, yes," one young man told me.
 "I like to listen to loud music and can't hear anything when I've got my headphones on."

-I wasn't supposed to question people's answers and had to record exactly what they said, but  whenever this confusion happened, I'd clarify what type of "audífono" this question referred to.
+I wasn't supposed to question people's answers and had to record exactly what they said, but  whenever this misunderstanding happened, I'd clarify what type of *audífono* I was referring to.

-"Well, then no," they would amend.
+"Well, then no," they amended.

-## Vero's graduation
+#### Relation

+The census required us to determine how people were related to the head of household (HH).
+The question we had to ask about each person was something like,

+*"Cuál es su relación con el jefe de hogar?"*

+Which means,

+*"How are you and the HH related?*

+Possible answers included: self, spouse, child, parent, etc. However, because *relación* can mean "relationship" in addition to "relation" (as in degree of kinship), what some people heard was,

+*"What is your relationship with the HH like?*

+Then they'd start going off about their marital problems and parenting challenges, which people somehow thought the census would like to record.

+## Can I go now?

-After the census ended, I felt empty.
-I could only watch so much The Office and play so much Batman: Arkham City on my PlayStation before I felt an itch to resume "my life" in Orem.
-It was selfish.
-I did have a lot to do that fall in addition to my university courses:
+After the census ended,[^4] I felt empty.
+I could only watch so much *The Office* (US) and play so much *Batman: Arkham City* on my PlayStation before I felt an itch to resume "my life" in Orem, as selfish as it was.

-- Polish my portfolio
-- Take the Graduate Records Examination (GRE)
-- Apply to grad school
-- Write my capstone project

-But I should've stayed a little longer in Concepción.
-If I had arranged an accommodation to miss the first few weeks of classes at BYU, I wouldn't have missed Vero's commencement ceremony in September 2012.
-That was my first big lapse of judgment as a husband.

-Being a good and loving husband has been a learning process for me.
-I've never been abusive or mean, but I wasn't very affectionate at that stage, and I didn't prioritize my wife like I should have.

-I hope I know better now.

 [^1]: Some of my cousins were able to speedrun this process by marrying US citizens.
-[^2]: It was clear to me that many composers-slash-producers that worked for recording studios and media (TV, movies, advertising, etc.) didn't need these credentials.
-But I didn't want to write music for media or produce pop albums.
-My experiences at BYU had changed my ambitions; my dream of writing [music for video games](/my-story/1-from-curitiba-to-provo.md#video-game-music) gave way to a plan to become an academic composer and professor.
-I figured this would give me the most freedom to pursue my crazy ideas.
+[^2]: I knew that composers-slash-producers who worked for mass media didn't need a terminal degree, but I didn't want go into that.
+Even though I had gotten into music composition because I wanted to write [music for video games](/my-story/1-from-curitiba-to-provo.md#video-game-music), my time at BYU convinced me that a career in academia would give me the most freedom to pursue my crazy ideas.
 [^3]: Getting engaged in Chile was similar enough.
+[^4]: The 2012 census in Chile was [controversial and likely fraudulent](https://es.wikipedia.org/wiki/Censo_chileno_de_2012#Controversias), and had to be re-taken five years later.
+I have zero regrets about how I performed my duties, but apparently there were systemic issues with the whole process.